legendarycode3/raffle-smart-contract/README.md

 ## Potential Risks & Assumptions
 * The Chainlink VRF subscription must remain funded.
 * The VRF Coordinator address must be correct for the target network.
-* Callback gas limit must be sufficient
+* Callback gas limit must be sufficient for winner selection and prize transfer.

 ## Learn More (Resources)